My name is Diarmaid Ward, I’ve lived in London for 12 years after a childhood in the north of Ireland.

 I look forward to meet you on one of our upcoming tours and sharing with you my twin passions: George Orwell and London!

-After my first degree in Politics, I came to London to do a postgrad in journalism, and it is the combination of Orwell’s political thoughts and the way he combines these with his abilities as a journalist that inspire me.
+After my first degree in Politics, I came to London to do a postgrad in journalism, and it is the combination of Orwell’s political thoughts and the way he combines these with his abilities as a journalist that inspires me.

-While Animal Farm and 1984 are warnings for history are about the role of the state gone very wrong, Orwell was also a great socialist and believer in the role of the state - the fascinating question is whether Orwell himself would have seen proposed changes as the ’thin end of the wedge to an Orwellian nightmare’ or ‘part of the long slow march to a fairer society’.
+While Animal Farm and 1984 are warnings for history are about the role of the state gone very wrong, Orwell was also a great socialist and believer in the role of the state - the fascinating question is whether Orwell himself would have seen any proposed change as either the ’thin end of the wedge to an Orwellian nightmare’ or ‘part of the long slow march to a fairer society’.